eadwinCode/django-ninja-extra/docs/docs/tutorial/index.md

  - ... and more.

 These are Django-Ninja defined operations on the `api` or Django-Ninja `router`.
-The same functionality is available on `route` for APIController class
+The same operation functionalities are available on `route` class for APIController class

 **Django Ninja Extra** `route` function is an extra decorator for defining route function in your controller class.
 The `router` here is a short form of `ControllerRouter`, an Adapter class to Django-Ninja Router but without operational functions.